Hunter Biden defies House Republicans' subpoena for closed-door testimony

 "There is no evidence to support the allegations that my father was financially involved in my business, because it did not happen," Hunter Biden said, accusing the Republican leaders of three committees leading the investigation into his business dealings of "distorting the facts."

-In a statement to reporters Tuesday afternoon, a GOP Oversight Committee spokesperson said that Oversight Committee Chairman James Comer and Judiciary Chairman Jim Jordan "have been clear: Hunter Biden must appear for his deposition on December 13 at 9:30 a.m. or they will initiate contempt of Congress proceedings."
+In a statement to reporters Tuesday afternoon, a GOP Oversight Committee spokesperson said that Comer and Judiciary Chairman Jim Jordan "will initiate contempt of Congress proceedings" if Hunter Biden did not appear for the deposition at 9:30 a.m.

+Hunter Biden's attorney, Abbe Lowell, told Comer last month that his client would appear if he could testify in public, and not in closed proceedings.
+Lowell has complained that the leaks from earlier congressional depositions connected with the committee's investigation into Hunter Biden have distorted the testimony.

+Hunter Biden's international business dealings have been under investigation for years by both Congress and the federal government.
+Republicans in Congress have been trying to show that Mr. Biden was enriched by his son's and brother's foreign business dealings and that he accepted bribes, but lawmakers have produced no evidence yet that the president benefited financially.

 for more features.